jessevdk/cldoc/gettingstarted.md

 The only additional runtime dependency besides libclang is the **pyparsing** python library.
 You can get it from your distribution, or use `pip install pyparsing`.

+cldoc by default generates a dynamic site, but can also optionally generate a static site instead.
+To generate a static site, you need to install the cldoc-static npm module (npm install -g cldoc-static).

 ## Build dependencies ##
 * coffeescript compiler (1.9.2)